martina-lavanya/fastder/notes/overview.md

 3. choose some samples and compute their average expression --DONE

-4. then implement a sliding window that iterates over chromosome 19 and tries to find differentially expressed regions use a cutoff of 5 reads for now --CURRENTLY WORKING ON THIS
+4. then implement a sliding window that iterates over chromosome 19 and tries to find differentially expressed regions use a cutoff of 5 reads for now --DONE, but cutoff 0.25 for normalization to CPM -- should I be less granular / strict about cutoffs of regions? one region with a few peaks: https://genome.ucsc.edu/cgi-bin/hgTracks?db=hg38&lastVirtModeType=default&lastVirtModeExtraState=&virtModeType=default&virtMode=0&nonVirtPosition=&position=chr19%3A54400313%2D54500000&hgsid=3189067870_aBKmasJmW9zYvCLAlBa75LhRFgW8

 5. compare to visualization or genome uscs browser to validate results? or directly map them to annotations?

 6. how do i use splice junction files?
+7. how do i consider strand info?

 remember to clone git repo and to download the files via wget onto the server directly if possible